inbo/tutorials/content/articles/geospatial_standards/index.md

-I see you can’t wait to start practicing, so you can also head straight over to the [tutorial on vector formats](../../tutorials/spatial_standards_vector/) and the [tutorial on the GeoTIFF raster format](../../tutorials/spatial_standards_raster/)\!
+I see you can’t wait to start practicing, so you can also head straight over to the [tutorial on vector formats](../../tutorials/spatial_standards_vector/) and the [tutorial on raster formats](../../tutorials/spatial_standards_raster/)\!
 In these tutorials, a comparison table of vector/raster file formats is also presented.

 ## A few words on the GDAL library